 (in trillion U.S. dollars)

 Here is another important but underappreciated reason banks love home equity.
 In two words: "Match Funding."
 Home Equity loans, especially Home Equity Lines of Credit are short-duration.
 This means banks typically have access to the short-duration deposits available to match fund Home Equity loans.
-Compounding this, because of the pandemic, aggregate deposit balances in the United States have increased by over 35% in the last 3 years. [viii] This massive ramp-up in deposits has fed a hearty bank appetite for assets to fund.
+Compounding this, because of the pandemic, aggregate deposit balances in the United States have increased by over 35% in the last 3 years. [ix] This massive ramp-up in deposits has fed a hearty bank appetite for assets to fund.
 Also, with Wells Fargo's asset cap, a large $3 Trillion bank has no place to put their deposits!
 For all the other banks, Home Equity lending is likely a great funding play.
 In comparing the home equity and deposit charts, I find it very interesting that the banking system's $18 Trillion in deposits is almost enough to fund every $ of available home equity.
 It is helpful when both aggregate supply and aggregate demand capacity are aligned.
 Certainly, not all homeowners need a home equity loan.
 Just like not every deposit is available to fund a home equity loan.
-However, should deposit funding wane, asset-based securitization (ABS) is a likely alternative.
+However, should deposit funding wane, asset-based securitization (ABS) or other structured finance-based funding is a likely alternative.
 Nate Gabig is a KPMG, LLP partner and helps lead their securitization practice.
 Mr. Gabig said:

 “KPMG provides securitization services for traditional lending products as well as newer climate-focused products like solar.
 As funding is needed for Home Equity loan portfolios, we believe banks should consider securitization as one of their potential alternatives.”

-Also, another home equity-based product is the “Home Equity Agreement” or “HEA.” [ix] This provides homeowners an opportunity to access their equity by sharing in the home’s appreciation with a non-bank investor.
+Also, another home equity-based product is the “Home Equity Agreement” or “HEA.” [x] This provides homeowners an opportunity to access their equity by sharing in the home’s appreciation with a non-bank investor.
 The HEA is appropriate for long-money investors that desire exposure to the equivalent of a zero-coupon bond structure.